vim-ctrlspace/vim-ctrlspace/README.md

 ## Colors

 Next you should spend some time on adjusting plugin colors to match your colorscheme.
 Please don't leave this step.
-It's very important to make sure, the plugin clearly displays the information.
-You will use its window very very often.
-So it's worth to make it eye-candy.
+It's very important to make sure, the plugin clearly displays the information, but there are so many colorshemes available for Vim so it's impossible to assure that with defaults.
+You will use the plugin window very very often.
+It's worth to make it eye-candy.

+Similarly, the font glyphs used as various symbols might not look well in your setup.
+Their rendering depends on many settings, so they are configurable via
+|g:ctrlspace_symbols| variable.
+Don't hesitate to adjust them to meet your
+needs.

 By default the plugin uses some default settings basing on your active colorscheme - just in order to display anything.
 But those default are very far